-WHERE DOES ALL our money go and is our spending making us happy?
+WHERE DOES ALL OUR money go and is our spending making us happy?
 This is what the statistics tell us:

-- The BLS survey found that transportation eats up another $9,576 a year, or 16% of spending.
+- The BLS survey found that transportation eats up another $12,295 a year, or 16% of spending.
 This number takes into account vehicle purchases, gas, repairs and auto insurance, among other items.
-Add it up, and almost half our monthly spending is getting swallowed up by our cars and our homes.
+Add it up, and half our monthly spending is getting swallowed up by our cars and our homes.